bigdatagenomics/adam/docs/source/55_api.md

   * From NarrowPeak using `loadNarrowPeak` (Scala only)
   * From IntervalList using `loadIntervalList` (Scala only)
   * From Parquet using `loadParquetFeatures` (Scala only)
-  * Autodetected from any of the above using `loadFeatures` (Scala, Java, and Python)
+  * Autodetected from any of the above using `loadFeatures` (Scala, Java, Python, and R)
 * Fragmented contig sequence as a `NucleotideContigFragmentRDD`:
   * From FASTA with `loadFasta` (Scala only)
   * From Parquet with `loadParquetContigFragments` (Scala only)
-  * Autodetected from either of the above using `loadSequences` (Scala, Java, and Python)
+  * Autodetected from either of the above using `loadSequences` (Scala, Java, Python, and R)
 * Coverage data as a `CoverageRDD`:
   * From Parquet using `loadParquetCoverage` (Scala only)
   * From Parquet or any of the feature file formats using `loadCoverage` (Scala